arbang/code-challenges/README.md

 # code-challenges

-These are the coding challenges that I have completed including leetcode questions.
-They are mainly in Java and Javascript.
+These are the coding challenges that I have completed including leetcode questions coded in Javascript and Java.